flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 * A Flutter web application can launch, but doesn't render until the first "view" is added, with `addView`.
-* The host application may add or remove views from the embedded Flutter web application.
+* The host application can add or remove views from the embedded Flutter web application.
-* The Flutter application gets notified of when views are added or removed, so it can adjust its widgets accordingly.
+* The Flutter application is notified when views are added or removed, so it can adjust its widgets accordingly.

 ### Enable multi-view mode